 The attacks happened 18 days before the start of SNL's season 27, killing nearly 3,000 civilians and causing massive shockwaves and panic throughout New York City and the entire United States.

 Fallon—an SNL cast member from 1998 to 2004—told Stern he remembered turning to late-night hosts at the time for their takes on the situation.

 "I remember watching Letterman," he said.
 "He was out there doing the show.
 We didn't know what to do, can we laugh or do anything?"

 The sketch comedy show returned on Sept.
-29, beginning with NYC mayor Rudy Giulani and several 9/11 first responders on stage as not only a tribute, but an announcement that it was OK for us to laugh again.
-“Can we be funny?”
-Lorne Michaels asked Giulani on the show.
-"Why start now," Giulani quipped, lifting the weight off the shoulders of everyone watching.
+29, beginning with NYC mayor Rudy Giuliani and several 9/11 first responders on stage as not only a tribute but an announcement that it was OK for us to laugh again.
+"Can we be funny?"
+Lorne Michaels asked Giuliani on the show.
+"Why start now," Giuliani quipped, lifting the weight off the shoulders of everyone watching.

-Letterman's rousing eight-minute Late Show speech was a moment Fallon returned to as the coronavirus pandemic started and he could no longer go into work.
+Letterman's rousing eight-minute Late Show speech was a moment Fallon returned to as the coronavirus pandemic started and he could no longer go to work.